 Putting a few daily rituals in place is so important for feeling at peace and keeping stress at bay, which in turn can help keep your immune system healthy.
 It's a nice way to create space for yourself and stay grounded no matter what is going on around you.

 So, you know what, buy yourself that fancy coffee every day.
 Read your favorite column in the paper while you eat breakfast.
 Meditate for 10 minutes during lunch.
 Take your dog for a walk after dinner.
 Draw yourself a nice bath.
 Bake something.
-Or, if you're wtichy and strange like me, make yourself a little altar that you can visit every day to help set your intentions and recharge.
+Or, if you have a witchy bent, make yourself a little altar that you can visit every day to help set your intentions and find peace.

 Don't be afraid to put yourself first and indulge in little things that bring you joy.

 Yes, even if it's cold.
-If you can go outside and get a little fresh air and sunlight and get that dose of Vitamin D every day, you will almost assuredly notice a positive change in your mood.
-Extra points if you can go to a park or forest and spend time in nature.
+If you can go outside and get a little fresh air and sunlight and that dose of Vitamin D every day, you will almost assuredly notice a positive change in your mood.
+There is so much medicine in just being outside under the sky.

 Keep Your Skin Healthy